joethyr/connect-four/README.md

 # Connect Four

-Play a game of Connect Four.
+Play a game of Connect Four on the command line.

 ## Description